joestr/KpasteCli/README.md

 ## Usage

-Create new paste with file:
+Create a new paste with the content of a file:
 ```
-> .\KpasteCli.exe new --filename .\somefile
+> KpasteCli.exe new --filename .\somefile
 https://kpaste.infomaniak.com/???#???
 >
 ```

-Get paste and print it to standard output:
+Get a paste and print it to the standard output:
 ```
-> .\KpasteCli.exe get --url "https://kpaste.infomaniak.com/???#???"
+> KpasteCli.exe get --url "https://kpaste.infomaniak.com/???#???"
 text
 >
 ```